Find the perfect place to stay in Scotland in three steps

 • Search on Facebook and ask in FB groups

-Post your dates and location and let you chat with the host before you book.
+Post your dates and location and chat with the host before you book.
 Beware of scams though.
 The best hosts will link to their website or listing on a site like Airbnb, and they should never ask for card details or direct payments via DM.

 • Ask your friends

-Use the Four Double-Yous!
+Use the Four Ws!
 Say:

 • What you are looking for (eg a self-catering holiday cottage, lighthouse accommodation)